 When a bicycle collides with a car or truck, the cyclist usually sustains the brunt of the impact.
-As the statistics above attest, cycling fatalities are on the rise in Washington.
+As the statistics above attest, cycling fatalities are on the rise in Seattle and across the state.
 Even when cyclists survive a collision, they’re often left with severe, life-altering injuries that require years of care and rehabilitation.

 Bicycle accidents result from a combination of environmental factors and behaviors on the part of drivers and cyclists alike.
 The National Highway Transportation and Safety Administration (NHTSA) compiles data about fatal bicycle accidents around the country.